-- We foster a sense of belonging and ownership in our childcare center.
-We do this by sending newsletters, emails, posting pictures and antidotes to elicit questions from families.
-We have many parent volunteers that help with fundraising ideas and a board of directors that oversees the programs. - We have special get-togethers throughout the year for family inclusion. - We endorse the connections between family and educators by ensuring we greet the children every morning, being attuned to the child's feelings and responding appropriately. - We offer our assistance when warranted with children, ensuring we are available for play. - We keep routines flexible so children will feel in charge of what is happening next. - We develop policies and procedures for staff to adhere to within the child care modernization act. - We integrate elements in our program to warrant children to feel valued by documenting their work on the walls etc. We display their artwork and quotes within our center. - We take pictures of the children while participating in activities to encourage deeper connections. - We offer options for play if the child is struggling to interact; we help facilitate an activity alongside or with another child. - We have activities ready for the children to explore. - Invitations to play are set up in each room. - We give an authentic response about a child's activities throughout the day, promoting a conversation through child and family. - We collect and display family photos of staff, children, and families.
+- We foster a sense of belonging and ownership in our nursery school.
+We do this by sending newsletters, emails, posting pictures and antidotes to elicit questions.
+We have many parent volunteers that help with fundraising, board of directors. - We have special get together throughout the year for family inclusion. - We encourage the connections between family and educators by ensuring we greet the children every morning, being attuned to the child's feelings and responding appropriately.

+- We offer our assistance when warranted with children, ensuring we are available for play. - We keep routines flexible so children will feel in charge of what is happening next. - We develop policies and procedures for staff to adhere to within the modernization act. - We integrate elements in our program to ensure children feel valued by documenting their work on the walls etc. We display their artwork and quotes within our center. - We take pictures of the children while participating in activities to encourage deeper connections. - We offer options for play if the child is struggling to interact; we help facilitate an activity alongside or with another child. - We have activities ready for the children to explore. - Invitations to play are set up in each room. - We give an authentic response about a child's activities throughout the day, promoting a conversation through child and family. - We collect and display family photos of staff, children, and families.
 We add this to our daily play by displaying on walls, blocks, toys in rooms and hallways. - We model and mentor children with other children and staff realizing they are co-learners. - We use other ways of communication other than words; touch of the hand, eye-to-eye communication, pictures etc. Considerations we, as educators, use are family beliefs/cultures and holidays.